 65 Pages Posted: 15 Oct 2019 Last revised: 18 Apr 2022

 Game-theoretic trees vary in complexity.
 To rank trees by their complexity, this paper relies on the subjects’ behavior to deﬁne and derive the empirical measure of tree complexity.
-Data comes from the mobile app Blues and Reds, designed specifically to conduct experiments.
+Data comes from the mobile app Blues and Reds, designed speciﬁcally to conduct experiments.
 The sample consists of 6,637 subjects from 143 countries who play 27 diﬀerent dynamic games.
-Based on subjects' response times, we find that both average response time spent at the first round and the average total time spent solving the tree are the best candidates for the empirical measure of tree complexity.
-The derived measure serves the role of a control variable in empirical studies where controlling for complexity is required.
-With this new measure of complexity, we are able to observe that higher complexity implies a lower probability of subjects backward inducting.
-This result adds tree complexity as a new explanation of violations of backward induction.
+Based on subjects’ response times, we ﬁnd that two measures – the average response time spent at the ﬁrst round and the average total time spent solving the tree – are the best candidates for the empirical measure of tree complexity.
+We focus on two-person, ﬁnite, zero-sum dynamic games with perfect and complete information.

 Keywords: tree, complexity, backward induction, experimental game theory, mobile experiment